Muenster edges Shiner to win Texas 2A Division 2 high school football championship (video/photos)

 ARLINGTON, Texas — Casen Carney rushed for a game-high 147 yards and scored four touchdowns to lift Muenster to a 36-29 victory over Shiner on Wednesday night in the Texas 2A Division 2 state championship game at AT&T Stadium.

+Nolan Peel rushed for 40 yards and scored on a 2-yard run in the third quarter for Muenster.

-It marked the second state football title for Muenster and its first since 2017.
+It marked the second state football title for the Hornets and their first since 2017.

 Carson Schuette supplied two touchdowns for Shiner (12-4) - one on a 29-yard pass to Jarvis Williams in the first quarter and another on a 1-yard run that had given the Comanches a 29-28 lead at the end of the third quarter.